kaizencycle/Kaizen-OS/README.md

 > 🕊️ [Read the Independence Manifest](docs/INDEPENDENCE_MANIFEST.md)

-The Independence Manifest declares Civic OS sovereignty from any single LLM provider, ensuring:
+The Independence Manifest declares Kaizen OS sovereignty from any single LLM provider, ensuring:
-- **Model Agnosticism** - Any LLM can mount Civic OS state
+- **Model Agnosticism** - Any LLM can mount Kaizen OS state
 - **External Memory First** - Context lives in manifests, not chat sessions
 - **Proof of Integrity** - GI ≥ 0.95 required for all operations
 - **Federated Continuity** - Memory capsules replicate across nodes